Enter your email address below and subscribe to our newsletter

 Dumpling Soup

-When you have your first spoonful, it will feel as if you are enjoying a soup that has been simmering for hours; in actuality, this dumpling soup takes less than thirty minutes.
-One of the best things about this Dumpling soup recipe is its incredible versatility.
-You can add your favourite vegetables or whatever you have in the fridge, along with a few leafy greens.
+What makes this dumpling soup incredible?
+The first spoonful will feel like you’re enjoying a soup that has been simmering for hours, but in reality, it takes less than thirty minutes to prepare.
+You can add your favorite vegetables or whatever you have on hand, along with some leafy greens.

-Dumpling soup has roots that stretch back to the Han Dynasty in China.
-Over 1,800 years ago, the first dumpling was made by a physician named Zhang Zhongjing, who wrapped medicinal herbs, meat, and chili in dough to treat ill villagers.
-By boiling the dough pockets in a warm broth, he created a healing recipe that became popular across China.
-Nowadays, you can try an array of different Wonton soups in Southern China
+Dumpling soup has origins that date back to the Han Dynasty in China.
+Over 1,800 years ago, the first dumpling was created by a physician named Zhang Zhongjing.
+He wrapped medicinal herbs, meat, and chili in dough to treat ill villagers.
+By boiling these dough pockets in warm broth, he developed a healing recipe that became popular throughout China.
+Today, you can find a variety of wonton soups in Southern China.

 Ingredients